jlinoff/pam/PROPOSAL.md

    opening it is enough — unlike About, which needed an explicit `refreshAbout()`.

-   Still to do in this phase:
+The Expanded View section was rewritten so the prose names each control and its position — the clipboard icon at the right of every field, the eye icon only on password fields, the three buttons below the last field in a small table — instead of pointing at them with arrows.
+That freed four images:

+   - `pam-record-expanded-fields.png` and `pam-record-expanded-fields2.png`
+     **deleted**: the same UI state as `pam-record-expanded.png`, distinguished only by which arrows were drawn on.
+Their five references now point at the one capture.
    - `pam-record-expanded-edit-facebook.png` and
-     `pam-record-expanded-edit-facebook-new-field.png` — both annotated, so
-     the Expanded View prose has to absorb the labels first
-   - `pam-record-expanded-fields.png` and `pam-record-expanded-fields2.png` —
-     **deleted, not captured**: same UI state as `pam-record-expanded.png`, distinguished only by arrows
+     `pam-record-expanded-edit-facebook-new-field.png` **captured** from the
+     Edit dialogue.

+   The Records Section showed the same image three times in a row once the arrow variants collapsed, so that was condensed to one image and a link to Expanded View.

+   Two prose errors surfaced while rewriting: the Facebook record's fields were described as "url", "login" and "password" (the example data says `website`), and the field-adding control was called the "New Record" drop down menu when it is labelled **New Field**.
    - `pam-about-custom-pref.png` — **regenerated, not deleted.** It pairs with
      `pam-about-custom.png`: one shows the preference, the other the result.
      `pam-prefs-administration.png` cannot replace it because that capture